 All persons in a position to control the content of an activity must disclose any and all financial interests.

-- The senior instructor/presenting author listed on an abstract must disclose whether or not s/he has any financial interest.
+- The submitting author of an abstract must disclose whether or not s/he has any financial interest.
 This is required even if s/he has no financial interest.

-- Submission of this information indicates that each instructor has complied with the Academy's policy and will disclose any financial interest at the time of his/her presentation.
+- The Academy requests financial disclosure from all presenting authors/instructors.
+Submission of this information indicates that each presenting author/instructor has complied with the Academy's policy and will disclose any financial interest at the time of his/her presentation.